-- Semantics of reliability ultimately depends on the application - Hop-by-hop - Support by network elements on the path (such as routers) - Pro: More efficient retransmissions (not always all the time) - · Con: Routes may change, routers would spend - Support by intermediaries (hopefully) near the path - Issues: Introduces additional points of failure, may cause suboptimal routing, ... - Regardless of hop by hop support (optimization): the application is only interested in the end-to-end result of an operation - End-to-end - Implementation exclusively on the end systems - Other elements may optimize but should not be able to have a negative impact - ▶ What does end-to-end mean? (or: what is the end?)
+- Semantics of reliability ultimately depends on the application - Hop-by-hop - Support by network elements on the path (such as routers) - Pro: More efficient retransmissions (not always all the time) - Cons: Routes may change, routers would spend resources (CPU, memory) - Support by intermediaries (hopefully) near the path ("overlays") - Issues: Introduces additional points of failure, may cause suboptimal routing, ... - Regardless of hop by hop support (optimization): the application is only interested in the end-to-end result of an operation - Beware of interacting control loops (hop-by-hop + end-to-end) - End-to-end - · Implementation exclusively on the end systems - Other elements may optimize but should not be able to have a negative impact - ▶ What does end-to-end mean? (or: what is the end?)